The Hidden Costs of an ‘Invisible’ Disability: Simone’s Story

 This personal finhealth story is a part of our latest research report on the financial health of people living with disabilities.
 Immerse yourself in the key findings, obstacles, and opportunities that exist in this nearly universal experience.

 What does it feel like to navigate a bank branch as a disabled person?
-Melanie opens up about her experience and shares lessons for the industry as part of our in-depth report on the financial health of people with disabilities.
+Melanie, who uses a wheelchair, opens up about her experience and shares lessons for the industry as part of our in-depth report on the financial health of people with disabilities.

 This report was developed with support from Principal Foundation and in partnership with the National Disability Institute and The Harkin Institute.